-In 1962 they relocated to Ed’s marina and proceeded to build a clubhouse in 1965.
-In 1968 the Omaha Boat Club became Surfside North when partners including Boniface (Barney) McGuire bought it.
-At the time the marina provided boaters with the opportunity to dock and refuel while getting food and drinks as before continuing their journey along the river.
+In 1962, they relocated to Henkel’s marina and proceeded to build a clubhouse in 1965.
+In 1968, the Omaha Boat Club became Surfside North when partners including Boniface (Barney) McGuire bought it.
+At the time, the marina provided boaters with the opportunity to dock and refuel while getting food and drinks before continuing their journey along the river.

 1974 advertisement for the Surfside Club.

-Omaha’s first riverside restaurant, Surfside North Marina, advertised that you “you don’t have to be a boater to enjoy a big surfburger and a beverage on its spacious patio overlooking the river.
+Omaha’s first riverside restaurant, Surfside North Marina, advertised that “you don’t have to be a boater to enjoy a big surfburger and a beverage on its spacious patio overlooking the river.”
 By that time, if you were a boater, you could dock for just $1.25.
 They didn’t change their name to the Surfside Club until 1970.
-In those days, it operated under a private club license which allowed anyone to eat but restricted adult beverages to members which cost $2 a year.
+In those days, it operated under a private club license, which allowed anyone to eat but restricted adult beverages to members, at a cost of $2 a year.

 1998 photo showing the restaurant during the flooding that year.
 Courtesy of Surfside Club Facebook page.

-By 1972 Joe Lombardo and his wife Frances Oliver were brought in to operate the restaurant which remained open from March through October when it closed for the season.
+By 1972, Joe Lombardo and his wife Frances Oliver were brought in to operate the restaurant, which remained open from March through October when it closed for the season.
 Both Joe and his brother Jim operated several restaurants in the area.
-By this time Surfside had picnic tables overlooking the river from the patio in addition to an indoor cafe with formica tables and vinyl chairs.
-At that time the restaurant had a long tradition of serving soft drinks for just a dime though you had only two options: Pepsi or Teem.
+By this time, Surfside had picnic tables overlooking the river from the patio in addition to an indoor cafe with Formica tables and vinyl chairs.
+At that time, the restaurant had a long tradition of serving soft drinks for just a dime, though you had only two options: Pepsi or Teem.
+The restaurant was severely damaged by a fire in 1981 but reopened just three weeks later.

 Views of the Missouri River from the Surfside Club.